lauT0/cse15l-lab-reports/lab3.md

 technical/plos/journal.pbio.0020156.txt:        author charges and other means,” John Hawley, the executive director of the ASCI writes,
 ```

 2) using -v option to inverse-search, which will exclude any phrase I want and print the rest to the terminal.
+Found with ChatGPT
 ```
 $ grep -v "a" technical/plos/journal.pbio.0020001.txt